exercism/python/exercises/practice/luhn/.approaches/recursion/content.md

 Also passed in is the tail of the list, which is the list of all the remaining characters after the head character.
 Note that the sum and position variables are not being directly changed.
 (In other words, they are not being mutated.)
-The new sum and position values are calculated as the new arguments to the recursive function.
+The new sum and position values are calculated as the new arguments to the recursive method.

-If the head character is a space, the recursive function calls itself with the same position and sum values, and the tail.
+If the head character is a space, the recursive method calls itself with the same position and sum values, and the tail.

-If the head character is neither a digit or a space, the function returns `False`.
+If the head character is neither a digit or a space, the method returns `False`.

 [static-method]: https://docs.python.org/3/library/functions.html?#staticmethod
 [slicing]: https://www.learnbyexample.org/python-string-slicing/